Death of Chan Yin-lam: Interview and harassment of Chan's mother

 In an interview with TVB News on 17 October, Chan's mother, Ho Pui-yee, said that after looking at all the relevant CCTV footage, she believed that her daughter's death was a suicide.
-She said that although she was initially suspicious of the death, she said that her daughter was not emotionally stable, and may well have had psychosis as repeated auditory hallucinations had prevented her from sleeping.
-She said that her daughter once participated in distributing the leaflet of the protests in June, but had become disillusioned by July.
+She said that although she was initially suspicious of the death, she said that her daughter was not emotionally stable, and may well have had psychosis as well as repeated auditory hallucinations that had prevented her from sleeping.
+She said that her daughter participated in distributing leaflet for the protests in June, but had become disillusioned by July.
 She added that she had been doxxed since her daughter's death, resulting in her being harassed at work and telephoned at all hours.
-Ho pleaded to the general public to end the speculation and for her to be left alone.
+Ho pleaded to the general public to end the speculation and leave her alone.

 Some disputed Ho's identity in the early days following Chan's death.
 She had long hair and wore a surgical mask in her TV interview, but some people online pointed to Facebook photos of Chan's mother with shorter hair in July 2019 to question the identity of Ho as Chan's mother.
 A DNA test conducted for the Coroner's Court inquest on 9 July 2020 verified Ho's identity as Chan's mother.
 On 24 August 2020, two people were arrested for public order offences after a crowd harassed Ho as she left the Coroner's Court hearing.